una/personal-goals/happy-moments/happy-moments.md

 08/09/2015
 ---
 Today was a beautiful lake day on Troy's boat :) We blasted music and danced and the lake was so much higher than last time I was out here!

+08/10/2015
+---
+A bunch of makeup I ordered from Sephora came in today!
+It's like I just got new toys to play with.

+08/11/2015
+---
+The sunset over downtown Austin today was so stunning.
+I watched it from my porch as I read Lea Verou's CSS Secrets book :) It was nice.